lpr78/4-Portfolio2/TESTING.md

 * Time element to be between progress bar and score that automatically changes question after 2 minutes
 * change correct score constant to 2 marks, not 1
 * Review visualisation diagrams when back home
+* Need to add meta data to the head of each page to improve SEO score > 90%
+* Ensure all images have a width and height set in CSS and alt tags

 [Back to README](README.md)